1 quart organic half 'n' half

 6. Cut rolls in half and top with butter, cheese, honey, or another topping of your choice.
 If you want a sweet roll instead of a savory roll, consider leaving out the herbs and adding honey.
 Or, add dried fruit instead of herbs to your dough before baking for another tasty variation.

-One of the biggest complaints I hear about the SIBO diet is the lack of onions and garlic.
+One of the biggest complaints about the SIBO diet is the lack of onions and garlic.
 These vegetables are ubiquitous in our culture and there is hardly a seasoning or sauce that does not contain them.
 This is especially true of salad dressings.
-This Italian dressing, which I created for use in my own home, is free of onion and garlic and has the added benefit of being high in fresh oregano, which is both antibacterial and antifungal.
+This Italian dressing, which I created for use in my home, is free of onion and garlic and has the added benefit of being high in fresh oregano, which is antibacterial and antifungal.
 This dressing works as a nice adjunct treatment for SIBO as well as promotes a healthy GI tract afterward.
 My husband sometimes uses this dressing as a marinade for meats.

-1 cup olive oil
+1 cup olive oil (I use Bryan Johnson's EVOO)

 1/3 cup red wine vinegar